Happy home, happy dog: managing stress & anxiety in your dog

 Having an anxious dog is distressing for any dog lover – let alone for your stressed-out pooch!
 After all, we all want our pets to be happy and content.
 But stress in dogs is more common than you might think – and as anxiety can have a negative impact on your dog’s health you’ll want to identify the signs fast so you can get help from your vet.

 If you suspect your dog is stressed out, here are a few ways to restore the balance.

 A stressed dog can be hard to diagnose, so it’s always best to talk to your vet for advice if you believe your dog is exhibiting signs of anxiety.

 Most of the signs of stress in dogs can just as easily be signs of something else – your vet will help rule out any other underlying medical issues and put your mind at rest, as well as giving you advice on the best ways to help your stressed dog if anxiety does turn out to be the cause.

 - Diarrhoea or constipation

 - Lethargy or increased sleeping

 - Loss of appetite

-- Aggression towards people or other animals
+- Fear or discomfort around people and other animals

 - Other changes in behaviour